 A comparison of fixed interest rates for owner occupied home loans from May 2021 over a 12-month period shows that rates have on average doubled.

 Many borrowers have benefited from fixing their loans fully or partially during the last season of rate reductions.
-At the start the pandemic, there were also a lot of measures that the banks offered to help borrowers ride the trough, such as loan repayment deferrals with no penalty or mark on the credit file.
+At the start of the pandemic, there were also a lot of measures that the banks offered to help borrowers ride the trough, such as loan repayment deferrals with no penalty or mark on the credit file.

 The major banks, while keeping variable rates in tact until most recently, have actually adjusted their fixed rates (upwards) gradually since the beginning of 2022.
 Fixed mortgage rates have now surpassed variable rates.
 Therefore, at this turn of the rate cycle, fixed rates are no longer “the answer”.